seasideGargantua/learning_nerf-pl/README.md

 # learning_nerf-pl
-A pytorch-lightening version of the learning_nerf implementation
+This repository is a pytorch-lightening version of the learning_nerf implementation.
+The main framework is modified from the good implementation of [Instant-angelo](https://github.com/hugoycj/Instant-angelo).